 Constructive notice cases can be tricky.
 An owner cannot simply turn a blind eye to hazardous conditions on the property.
 But the victim must still demonstrate that the owner should reasonably have known about the risk under the circumstances.
 In many cases, the amount of time that the hazard was allowed to be present will have a direct bearing on the question of constructive notice.

-For example, let’s say it has snowed heavily in the property owner’s parking lot.
+For example, let’s say it has snowed heavily in the property owner’s parking lot, which is far from uncommon in Chicago.
 If you walk onto the parking lot immediately after the storm stops, and you slip, it could be argued that the owner didn’t have enough time to reasonably know about and correct the problem.
 On the other hand, if the snow is allowed to sit for hours, freeze overnight, and then someone slips on it, the owner may be deemed to have had constructive notice of the danger.

-The owner has to take reasonable steps to either correct the dangerous condition or put up adequate warning signs to visitors.
+The owner has to take reasonable steps to either correct the dangerous condition or put up adequate warning signs for visitors.
 Failure to do so may be considered negligence.

 The primary goal of financial compensation is to get you back to the position you were in before your slip and fall accident.
 To that end, these are the possible types of compensation for which you may be eligible: